JetBrains/amper/docs/Documentation.md

 #### Build variants and Multiplatform

 Build variants can be combined with multi-platform configuration as well.
-The DSL offers a special `@platform+variant`-notation:
+Amper offers a special `@platform+variant`-notation:

 ```yaml
 product: